pemulis/art-of-node-audiobook/readme.md

 ## Learn node interactively

-In addition to reading this guide it's super important to also bust out your favorite text editor and actually write some node code.
+In addition to listening to this guide it's super important to also bust out your favorite text editor and actually write some node code.
 I always find that when I just read some code in a book it never really clicks, but learning by writing code is a good way to grasp new programming concepts.

 ### NodeSchool.io